Ramo-Y/PersonalRecord/README.md

 The unit is a free text field and is only used for display purposes.
 No conversions take place when changing.

 ### Date format
 You can use a format identifier to specify how your date format should be displayed.
 For example, yyyy-MM-dd (ISO 8601 Date Format) displays the date as follows: 2023-12-31.
 See the [standard date and time format specifiers](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#table-of-format-specifiers) here.
+Invalid inputs can lead to the date no longer being displayed correctly.

 ### Language
 The language can be changed and will be applied directly after saving.
 New languages can be added, see also [translations and languages](#translations-and-languages) for more information.